Natural Born Killaz: Album and music video

 The music video was released for the week ending on November 27, 1994.
-The album song portrays a couple (performed by Priest ‘Soopafly’ Brooks and Nanci Fletcher) walking down the street in a bad neighborhood, until, from a distance, they are yelled at and verbally insulted by a local thug.
+The album song portrays a couple (performed by Priest ‘Soopafly’ Brooks and Nanci Fletcher) walking down the street until, from a distance, they are yelled at and verbally insulted by a local thug.
 Though the intro is different in the video and audio versions, both of them involve murder and end with the sound of a gunshot and a woman screaming.
 The final shot of the video features a cameo from rapper and actor Tupac Shakur, prior to his association with Death Row Records, as a SWAT sniper who takes out Ice Cube's character.
 Also appearing in the video as police detectives are John Amos and Art Evans.
 An alternate video exists which depicts a riot reminiscent of the 1992 Los Angeles riots and Dr. Dre and Ice Cube performing on top of an overturned bus.
 This previously unreleased version was included in the 2000 documentary Death Row Uncut.

 Although the song and video were highly popular, and debuted a short time after release of the Oliver Stone film Natural Born Killers, the song did not appear in the film or on its soundtrack.

 It did, however, appear in the 2011 film Bridesmaids starring Kristen Wiig.